Log in to GEO and try this 13-question A level quiz to see how much you know about the geography of coral reefs.

 Q11.
 What is the best solution to managing damage to coral reefs globally?

 Q12.
-Coral reefs are large-scale ecosystems; choose the correct definition:
+Coral reefs are large-scale ecosystems, which are:

 PATTERN